wundergraph/wundergraph/docs-website/src/pages/docs/features/type-script-webhooks-to-integrate-third-party-applications.md

 ---
 title: TypeScript Webhooks
 pageTitle: WunderGraph - Features - TypeScript Webhooks
-description: Webhooks functions make it easy to integrate external services through webhooks.
-With WunderGraph, you're able to use TypeScript to make this as easy as possible.
+description: TypeScript Webhooks make it easy to integrate third party applications.
+With WunderGraph, you're able to use TypeScript to make this as easy and secure as possible.
 ---

 During building a public platform, you will run into situations where you need to listen to events from external services to automatically trigger your implementation.
 One common approach are webhooks.